rq/rq/docs/workers.md

 ## Taking down workers

-If, at any time, the worker receives `SIGINT` (via Ctrl+C) or `SIGTERM` (via `kill`), the worker tries to make sure to gracefully finish the currently running task and stop looping, gracefully registering its own death.
+If, at any time, the worker receives `SIGINT` (via Ctrl+C) or `SIGTERM` (via `kill`), the worker wait until the currently running task is finished, stop the work loop and gracefully register its own death.

 If, during this takedown phase, `SIGINT` or `SIGTERM` is received again, the worker will forcefully terminate the child process (sending it `SIGKILL`), but